9 Radical Ideas in the Biden-Sanders 'Unity' Platform

-Former Vice President Joe Biden and Sen. Bernie Sanders (I-V) released the policy recommendations of their “unity task force” on Wednesday.
+Former Vice President Joe Biden and Sen. Bernie Sanders (I-VT) released the policy recommendations of their “unity task force” on Wednesday.

 The proposed platform marks Biden’s continued shift to the left, as the so-called “moderate” candidate — a label he has rejected — continues to be steered toward more radical positions to appeal to the party’s base, offering “revolutionary institutional changes.”